 The Corporation Fixed Amount includes the administrative costs that are incurred by the lead agency for administering this grant.
 If you do not have a Federally Approved Indirect Cost Rate, you will use this option.
 These costs are reimbursable under this line item.
-The calculation for this section is the AmeriCorps Section 1 plus AmeriCorps Section 2 X .0526 X .60.
+The calculation for this section is the AmeriCorps Section 1 Total plus the AmeriCorps Section 2 Total X .0526 X .60.

 The Commission Fixed Amount is the fiscal agent fee paid to Volunteer Florida for overseeing the AmeriCorps grant awards.
 Each program must allocate a minimum of 2% out of the 5% maximum as described above of the total AmeriCorps award in their budgets to this line item.
 The Commission Fixed Amount must be paid from AmeriCorps funds only.
 Volunteer Florida will draw the Commission Fixed Amount from each program based on the amount expended monthly.
 Please see the 2023 NOFO Application Instructions for more details and formulas used to calculate these amounts.
 If you do not have Federally Approved Indirect Cost Rate, you will include this option.
-The calculation for this section is AmeriCorps Section 1 plus AmeriCorps Section 2 X .0526 X .40.
+The calculation for this section is the AmeriCorps Section 1 Total plus the AmeriCorps Section 2 Total X .0526 X .40.

-The Federally Approved Indirect Cost Rate section is for those applicants who already have an approved rate, so you will only use this section if you already have an approved rate.
-The 5% maximum rule still applies and the Commission will still allocate 2% of the 5% maximum as described above.
+The Federally Approved Indirect Cost Rate section is only for those applicants who already have an approved rate, so you will only use this section if you already have an approved rate.
+You will be required to provide a copy of your federally approved indirect cost rate agreement with your application.
+The 5% maximum rule still applies and the Commission will still allocate 2% of the total 5% maximum as described above.
 The calculation for this section is Total of Section 1 plus the Total of Section 2 (Both AmeriCorps and Grantee Share) x your approved rate.
 This will be the total amount you claim in this section.
-To calculate the AmeriCorps portion, you will take AmeriCorps Section 1 plus AmeriCorps Section 2 x .0526.
+To calculate the AmeriCorps portion, you will take the AmeriCorps Section 1 Total plus the AmeriCorps Section 2 Total x .0526.
 This is the maximum amount of AmeriCorps share.
 Of this amount, the Commission will hold 2% of this total.
 The Grantee Share will be calculated by taking the Total calculated above minus the AmeriCorps share calculated above.